 The Department of Pediatrics “A”

-The Department treats children suffering from a range of medical disorders requiring hospitalization.
+The Department treats children with all range of medical disorders requiring hospitalization.
 Each child and his family are accorded special, personal and empathetic attention.
-Departmental staff is highly experienced in treating infectious diseases, and conducts ongoing tests of new vaccinations and antibiotic preparations in order to provide children with the latest therapies.
+Departmental staff is highly experienced in treating infectious diseases, and conducts ongoing tests of new vaccinations and antibiotic preparations in order to provide children with the latest therapies

 Schneider Children’s was established as a dedicated children’s facility with the emphasis on their special needs and hospitalization conditions, from the architectural design and operating an educational center to leisure time activities and a supportive environment for patients and their families.